Little0o0/Quaff/README.md

 ```

 ## Dataset and Model
-Quaff supports fine-tuning on ten datasets and three models.
-All datasets and models are available on Hugging Face and will be automatically downloaded if the ```transformers``` package is properly installed.
+Quaff supports fine-tuning on ten datasets and three models as in the paper.
+All datasets and models are available on HuggingFace and will be automatically downloaded if the ```transformers``` package is properly installed.
-The dataset and corresponding model will be automatically downloaded when you run the fine-tuning task.

 ## Run the experiment
 ### Quick start